pietro-sillano/LatinBERT/README.md

 # Notebooks
 In these notebooks there is the analysis of similarity and clustering and etc etc

-1. Berts_model_colab.ipynb is the implementation of the python script_generator and the bash script.
+1. Berts_model_colab.ipynb is the google Colab implementation of the python script_generator and the bash script.
 Moreover you can automatically download the pickle files.